 When processed by a flow table, the packet is matched against the flow entries of the flow table to select a flow entry (see 5.3).
-If a flow entry is found, the instruction set included in that flow entry is executed, those instructions may explicitly direct the packet to another flow table (using the Goto Instruction, see 5.6), where the same process is repeated again.
+If a flow entry is found, the instruction set included in that flow entry is executed, those instructions may explicitly direct the packet to another flow table (using the Goto Instruction, see 5.9), where the same process is repeated again.
 A flow entry can only direct a packet to a flow table number which is greater than its own flow table number, in other words pipeline processing can only go forward and not backward.
 Obviously, the flow entries of the last table of the pipeline can not include the Goto instruction.
 If the matching flow entry does not direct packets to another flow table, pipeline processing stops at this table.
-When pipeline processing stops, the packet is processed with its associated action set and usually forwarded (see 5.7).
+When pipeline processing stops, the packet is processed with its associated action set and usually forwarded (see 5.10).

-If the packet does not match a flow entry in a flow table, this is a table miss.
-The behavior on table miss depends on the table configuration (see A.3.3).
-The default is to send packets to the controller over the control channel via a packet-in message (see 6.1.2), another options is to drop the packet.
-A table can also specify that on a table miss the packet processing should continue; in this case the packet is processed by the next sequentially numbered table.
+If a packet does not match a flow entry in a flow table, this is a table miss.
+The behavior on a table miss depends on the table configuration (see 5.4).
+A table-miss flow entry in the flow table may specify how to process unmatched packets: Options include dropping them, passing them to another table or sending them to the controller over the control channel via packet-in messages (see 6.1.2).